Susheel-raai/Code_assessment/README.txt

 	1. There is a direct relationship between invoice No's and customer info.
 That is, an invoice number is generated for every customer which is unique.

-	2. The order lines represent the number of items in a particular order.
+	2. The order lines represent the number of items in a particular order within an Invoice.

 	3. The ProductCode is unique and unit of measurement, unit cost, currency depends on the ProductCode.

 	4. The total cost is the resultant product of the unit cost and quantity. (totalCost = UnitCost * Quantity).
-So there is a hidden relationship between ProductCode and TotalCost.

 Assumptions: